 2. We strengthened the capacity of 18 organisations to document and investigate human rights violations in 30 countries, contributing to their goals of achieving justice for victims, monitoring and documenting human rights violations, and supporting their evidence-based advocacy efforts.3.
 We reached over 450 human rights defenders to build their skills and deepen knowledge through trainings on human rights documentation practices, methodologies and technologies, digital security; discussions on the role of technology in human rights work and Uwazi live demos.

-4. We continued the development of our flagship tool Uwazi in partnership with human rights organisations, and moving forward towards the launch of Uwazi 2.0 which we are calling Uwazi Reveal.
+4. We continued the development of our flagship tool Uwazi in partnership with human rights organisations, and made progress on expanding its functionalities to meet the needs of documentalists who record human rights violations.
 Learn more about it in our blog.

 5. In collaboration with allies, we worked towards interoperability with other human rights tech tools, to create an ecosystem that can support organisations goals and workflows.6.
 We started to explore the use of database tools to monitor progress on realising economic, social, cultural rights from a technical, design and methodological perspective.
 7. We provided peace of mind to our partners by hosting the data of 75 human rights organisations who want to protect their human rights data but don’t have the technical resources to do it themselves.